What is Bursitis?

 - Loss of movement in shoulder region – frozen shoulder

 Bursitis can be treated in various ways, like avoiding activities that aggravate the problem, putting ice packs on the area immediately after an injury, taking OTC medications to ease the pain, Physical Therapy, and surgery.

 Physical therapy is often used to treat Bursitis.
 Attending a Physical Therapy program will help you quickly relieve from Bursitis and overall symptoms.
-Physical Therapists at Optimum Rehab offices in New York City, Wall Street, Upper East Side, and Astoria treat Bursitis effectively thus removing all root causes that may lead to degenerative conditions later.
+Physical Therapists at Optimum Rehab offices in New York City, Wall Street and Astoria, Queens treat Bursitis effectively thus removing all root causes that may lead to degenerative conditions later.